 For more information read Eri Takase's article How to Write Names in Japanese

-- Japanese Tattoo Design of Hakon in hiragana with a red eternity seal and the kanji for "My Life".US$8.95
+- Japanese Tattoo Design of Hjerpaasen in katakana with a red seal for family and the kanji for "My Life".US$8.95

-- Japanese Tattoo Design of Hakon in katakana with a red eternity seal and the kanji for "My Love".US$8.95
+- Japanese Tattoo Design of Hjerpaasen in hiragana with a red seal for family and the kanji for "My Life".US$8.95

-- Japanese Tattoo Design of Hakay in hiragana with a red seal for eternity and the kanji for "Family Bonds".US$8.95
+- Japanese Tattoo Design of Hjerpaasen in katakana with a red seal for eternity and the kanji for "Family Bonds".US$8.95